historicalnetworkresearch/riodejaneiro/practical.md

 The conference is free of charge.
 Please note that the conference does not cover travel or accommodation expenses for participants.

 Conference registration: go to the [conference management platform and create an account](https://hnr2025.sciencesconf.org/)!
+(Registration will open on March 1)

 The workshops are also free of charge, but the number of participants is limited.